jefflasslett/coding_goodness/README.md

-# My Vim colour scheme: coding_goodness
+# My Vim colour scheme: positive-reinforcement

 This is my colour scheme.
 I’ve used something like it for most of my career.
 The basic idea is that undesirable things like C preprocessor and literal